Brandon2143/Destruction-of-the-World/README.md

     print('\nLooking up to the sky you are met with a blackish-purple haze.
 The ground is dry with cracks going on till the horizon.') input('Press enter to continue')

-    print('\nYou feel intimidated but you have to accomplish your missin of destroying this land, you take steps forward.') input('Press enter to continue')
+    print('\nYou feel intimidated but you have to accomplish your mission of destroying this land, you take steps forward.') input('Press enter to continue')

     print('\nYou see a small building ahead.\nYou and the hero approach the building.')